-Last year, I received a call from a frantic family that claimed they needed to get second passports very quickly.
+Last year, we received a call from a frantic family that claimed they needed to get second passports very quickly.

-The husband explained to me that they had been oddly rejected for one of the Caribbean economic citizenship programs, and that they had been in contact with someone in Serbia who claimed he could get them naturalized in two months for a mere 100,000 euros.
+The husband explained to us that they had been oddly rejected for one of the Caribbean economic citizenship programs and that they had been in contact with someone in Serbia who claimed he could get them naturalized in two months for a mere 100,000 euros.

-Ultimately, we decided that this family wasn’t a good fit for me not only because of the uncertainty around their previous rejection, but because of their desire to focus on shiny objects rather than solutions.
+Ultimately, we decided that this family wasn’t a good fit for us not only because of the uncertainty around their previous rejection.
+But because of their desire to focus on shiny objects rather than solutions.
 The family insisted they would go forward with Serbia with or without me.

-This call made me want to do in-depth research to ensure that no one else had to suffer the same fate.
-That’s because Serbia doesn’t have a citizenship by investment program.
+This call made us want to do in-depth research to ensure that no one else had to suffer the same fate.
+That’s because Serbia doesn’t have citizenship through an investment program.

 There are rare exceptions to this; Steven Seagal was naturalized by presidential decree in both Serbia and Russia, giving him instant citizenship and multiple passports.
 However, this sort of “citizenship by exception” is generally rather rare, and doesn’t require a donation.

-Here’s the cold, hard truth: there are a seemingly endless number of likely fake economic citizenship programs where promoters promise fast passports for low levels of investment.
+Here’s the cold, hard truth: there are a seemingly endless number of likely fake citizenship by investment programs where promoters promise fast passports for low levels of investment.
 But as they say, if it’s too good to be true, it usually is.

 Think you can become Norwegian in three months?
 Or Polish merely for donating $100,000 to some mysterious “government” fund?
 It all sounds promising, but anyone telling you it’s possible is quite simply scamming you.